DrFaust92/airflow-client-go/airflow/docs/XComApi.md

 package main

 import (
 	"context"
 	"fmt"
 	"os"
-    openapiclient "./openapi"
+	openapiclient "./airflow"
 )

 func main() {
 	dagId := "dagId_example" // string | The DAG ID.
 	dagRunId := "dagRunId_example" // string | The DAG run ID.
 	taskId := "taskId_example" // string | The task ID.
 	xcomKey := "xcomKey_example" // string | The XCom key.
+	mapIndex := int32(56) // int32 | Filter on map index for mapped task. (optional)
 	deserialize := true // bool | Whether to deserialize an XCom value when using a custom XCom backend.
 The XCom API endpoint calls `orm_deserialize_value` by default since an XCom may contain value that is potentially expensive to deserialize in the web server.
 Setting this to true overrides the consideration, and calls `deserialize_value` instead.
-This parameter is not meaningful when using the default XCom backend.  *New in version 2.4.0*  (optional) (default to false)
+This parameter is not meaningful when using the default XCom backend.  *New in version 2.4.0*  (optional) (default to false) stringify := true // bool | Whether to convert the XCom value to be a string.
+XCom values can be of Any data type.
+If set to true (default) the Any value will be returned as string, e.g. a Python representation of a dict.
+If set to false it will return the raw data as dict, list, string or whatever was stored.
+This parameter is not meaningful when using XCom pickling, then it is always returned as string.  *New in version 2.10.0*  (optional) (default to true)

 	configuration := openapiclient.NewConfiguration()
-    api_client := openapiclient.NewAPIClient(configuration)
+	apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := api_client.XComApi.GetXcomEntry(context.Background(), dagId, dagRunId, taskId, xcomKey).Deserialize(deserialize).Execute()
+	resp, r, err := apiClient.XComAPI.GetXcomEntry(context.Background(), dagId, dagRunId, taskId, xcomKey).MapIndex(mapIndex).Deserialize(deserialize).Stringify(stringify).Execute()
 	if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `XComApi.GetXcomEntry``: %v\n", err)
+		fmt.Fprintf(os.Stderr, "Error when calling `XComAPI.GetXcomEntry``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
 	// response from `GetXcomEntry`: XCom
-    fmt.Fprintf(os.Stdout, "Response from `XComApi.GetXcomEntry`: %v\n", resp)
+	fmt.Fprintf(os.Stdout, "Response from `XComAPI.GetXcomEntry`: %v\n", resp)
 }
 ```